circlol/newload/README.md

   - Task Scheduler
   - Windows Optional Features

+- **Bitlocker Decryption**

+  [^]: Use switch parameter `-NoBitlocker` to skip this section

+​

-<h2>⚠️Things to keep in mind</h2>
+<h2>⚠️Things to keep in mind before running</h2>

 1. New Loads is primarily used by Mother Computers, a west coast canadian retail/repair shop, therefor the script will set the time-zone of the system it's run on to Pacific Standard Time.
-2. Unless run with switch paramter `-NoBranding` the script will apply OEM information in settings and a wallpaper will be applied.
+2. Unless run with switch parameter `-NoBranding` the script will apply OEM information in settings and a wallpaper will be applied.
+The OEM information is tied to Mother Computers.
 3. New Loads was not designed to account for an already lived in OS, it is meant to be run on a fresh operating system.
 Please note that you may experience unwanted changes.

-⚠️ **DISCLAIMER:** _You're doing this at your own risk, I am not responsible for any data loss or damage that may occur.
+⚠️ **DISCLAIMER:** _You are using this software at your own risk, I am not responsible for any data loss or damage that may occur.
 It's not guaranteed that every feature removed from the system can be easily restored._